Configuration¶

 directory /etc/jumpstarter/exporters

 .
-Each exporter config is a YAML file and
+Each exporter config is a YAML file that

 Exporter Config¶